 1. Timetable for these changes

-The new regulations will apply to the UK while we are a member of the EU and during any transition period.
-Even if we leave the EU without a deal, the regulations will be retained by the Withdrawal Act and will continue to apply subject to any amendments Parliament may agree.
+The new Official Controls and Plant Health Regulations now apply in the UK.
+From 1 January 2021, these regulations will be retained by the Withdrawal Act and will continue to apply subject to any amendments Parliament may agree.